victorcazalis/victorcazalis.github.io/HowCanIHelp.md

 > You are monitoring a species within your region → I can analyse your raw data to estimate population trends.

-> You need to identify if a given factor is influencing the occurrence of your target species → I can use site occupancy models to answer your question.
+> You need to identify what limits the presence of your target species → I can use site occupancy models to model and understand the effect of habitat, human activities, or climate on the occurrence of your species.

 ## Database management
 I can help you to create or manage a biodiversity database for your structure.
 I can help design the structure, code ways to populate the database, code ways to review the database and spot possible errors, or code ways to access and use data from it.

-> You have many observation from our structure that are difficult to access and use → I can merge them in a standard dataset that will be easy to use.
+> Your structure stored many observations that are difficult to access and use → I can merge them in a standard dataset that will be easy to use.

 > You have an old database that needs to be filtered and transform → I can address the problems your current database has (e.g., identify data with wrong coordinates, harmonise species names...) and transform it to a clean dataset.